 Three commands related to

-char(fun) converts the inline function into a character array.
-This
+char(fun)converts the inline function into a character array.
+This is identical to

 A fourth command